instnt-inc/instnt-ios-sdk/README.md

 # Prerequisites

 * Sign in to your account on the Instnt Accept's dashboard and create a customer signup workflow that works for your company.
-Get the workflow ID, this ID is important during the integration with Instnt SDK.
+Get the workflow ID.
+This ID is essential while integrating with Instnt SDK.
 Refer [Quick start guide](https://support.instnt.org/hc/en-us/articles/4408781136909) and [Developer guide, ](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview) for more information.

-* The integration of SDK depends on your workflow; read the [Instnt Accept integration process,](https://support.instnt.org/hc/en-us/articles/4418538578701-Instnt-Accept-Integration-Process) to understand the functionalities provided by Instnt and how to integrate SDK with your application.
+* The integration of SDK depends on your workflow; read the [Instnt Accept integration process](https://support.instnt.org/hc/en-us/articles/4418538578701-Instnt-Accept-Integration-Process) to understand the functionalities provided by Instnt and how to integrate SDK with your application.

-**Note:** Your implementation with Instnt's SDK may diverge from the integration shown in sample app, please contact Instnt support team for additional questions related to Integration.
+**Note:** Your implementation with Instnt's SDK may diverge from the integration shown in the sample app.
+Please get in touch with the Instnt support team for additional questions related to Integration.

 # Getting started

 Instnt iOS SDK is comprised of iOS components and mechanisms to facilitate communication between your application, Instnt SDK, and Instnt's APIs.

-Note that a **Workflow ID** is required in order to properly execute this function.
+Note that a **Workflow ID** is required to execute this function properly.
 For more information concerning Workflow IDs, please visit
 [Instnt's documentation library.](https://support.instnt.org/hc/en-us/articles/360055345112-Integration-Overview)

 1. Create a workflow in the Instnt dashboard and get the Workflow ID.